Fresa/Test.It.With.AMQP/README.md

-# Testing.RabbitMQ
+# Test.It.With.AMQP
-An application and hardware independent test framework for RabbitMQ.
+An application and hardware independent test framework for AMQP.